consoledotdev/home/content/tools/website-monitoring.md

 {{< tools/category-review/card-like--open >}}

-RapidSpike provides a unique approach to website / synthetic monitoring by introducing a hierarchy into how it executes checks.
+RapidSpike provides a unique approach to website monitoring by introducing a hierarchy into how it executes checks.
 You first define your website as a top level domain so that basic uptime checks can be performed.
 RapidSpike sets up automated “Insights” against this domain, such as SSL certificate validation, domain expiry checks and SEO related metrics such as domain authority and Alexa Rank.

 Then, individual site pages are configured for those pages that are most important.
 These tests can be executed from different locations and offer more